FrescolinoGroup/pyio_helper/doc/source/tutorial.rst

 Creating a :class:`.SerializerDispatch` instance
 ------------------------------------------------

-The first thing you need to do is creating an instance of the :class:`.SerializerDispatch` class.
-The constructor takes a single argument -- an object which has two members ``encode`` and ``decode``.
-The ``encode`` function should convert the object into a JSON / msgpack - compatible type, and ``decode`` should do the inverse.
-When saving / loading, the functions are passed as the ``default`` and ``object_hook`` parameters, respectively (see :py:func:`json.dump` and :py:func:`json.load`).

-Unless you want to specify a custom encoding, you can use :mod:`.encoding.default`.
+To use the ``iohelper`` module, you must first create a :class:`.SerializerDispatch` instance.
+The instance is created with a specific encoding / decoding.
+Unless you want to use a custom encoding (see :ref:`custom`), you can use :mod:`.encoding.default`.
 This encoding handles common numpy and built-in types.
 .. code :: python

     import fsc.iohelper as io